#ScottDisick Feels Betrayed By #KourtneyKardashian, Claims She Gets His Hopes Up Of Getting Back Together

 Scott Disick reportedly feels betrayed by former flame Kourtney Kardashian, claiming that she only held out hope that they could get back together only to find out that she got herself a younger man, reports claimed.

-The 33-year-old New York native is reportedly not happy about his baby mama’s rumored new boyfriend.
+The 33-year-old New York native is reportedly not happy about his ex-girlfriend’s rumored new boyfriend.
 Sources revealed to TMZ that Scott was devastated by photos of Kourtney hanging out with 23-year-old model Younes Bendjima.

 Apparently, the Keeping Up With The Kardashians star made Scott believe that if he got sober and “show respect,” she’d be open to getting back together.
 Disick’s eagerness to win Kourtney back reportedly led him to ditch his partying and drinking habits.